izy521/CJOpus/README.md

 encoder.destroy();
 ```

 Since this is an Emscripten module (that also has to malloc), the memory also needs to be freed manually when finished.
-It's a small program, perhaps under 30KB of memory, but that can add up.
+It's a small program, perhaps under 30KB of dynamically allocated memory, but that can add up.

 ## Building